nashqueue/comos-tutorial-blog/tutorial.md

-# Build a blog
+# Build a Blog

 In this tutorial, you create a blockchain with a module that lets you write to and read data from the blockchain.
 This module implements create, read and update functionalities for a blog-like application.
 The end user will be able to submit new blog posts and show a list of blog posts on the blockchain.
-Furthermore will the user be able to upvote and downvote the post.
+Furthermore will the user be able to upvote and downvote the posts.

 This tutorial builds on knowlege and skills developed in the earlier tutorials in the Ignite CLI Developer Tutorials.
-Before you start this building your nameservice app, we recommend that you complete these foundational tutorials:
+Before you start this building your blog chain, we recommend that you complete these foundational tutorials:

 - [Install Ignite CLI](../01-install.md)
 - [Hello, World](../02-hello.md)